precice/openfoam-adapter/README.md

 In order to disable this behavior, you may define the option `preventEarlyExit: No` in the adapter's configuration file.
-Still, if the solver exits before the coupling completes, an error will be reported.
+Still, if the solver exits before the coupling completes, a warning will be reported.

 #### Function Objects